Is Sony un-Japanese enough to entertain change?

 “The American way of focusing on efficiency is not the only way to raise profits,” Atsushi Osanai, associate professor at Waseda Business School, told Reuters Insider television.
 Osanai worked at Sony from 1997 to 2007.
 “Japanese companies are not very efficient, but they make very good products and have the ability to create new things.
 That’s more valuable on the long-term scale.
 Chasing after short-term benefits isn’t necessarily good for shareholders,” he said.

-Sony considered, and dismissed, such a plan over a decade ago, said the banker, who didn’t want to be named because he was not authorized to speak to the media.
+Sony considered, and dismissed, such a plan over a decade ago, said the banker, who didn’t want to be named because he was not authorised to speak to the media.

-Additional reporting by Emi Emoto and Chikafumi Hodo; Editing by Ian Geoghegan